Caucasian House

 Background of the organization

 In 1973, with the initiative of the prominent Georgian public figure and historian Otar Nodia (1928-1993) the Main Editorial Collegium of Literary Translation and Literary Relations was established.
-Having gathered the best cultural researchers, philologists and translators, the Collegium gradually transformed into a multicultural intellectual center and became the place for dialogues between different cultures, and a place where people of different nationalities and confessions worked together.
+Having gathered the best cultural researchers, philologists and translators, the Collegium gradually transformed into a multicultural intellectual centre and became the place for dialogues between different cultures, and a place where people of different nationalities and confessions worked together.
 The Collegium paid special attention to the study and translation of Caucasian literature.

 In 1994, based on the resolution of the Council of Ministers of Georgia, the Center for Cultural Relations – Caucasian House was founded, becoming the legal successor of the Collegium.
-In 1999, the NGO Center for Cultural Relations – Caucasian House was founded by the employees of the former budget agency, which, with the help of foreign partners, donors and kindred souls, has since implemented various educational, peacebuilding, research, cultural and environmental projects.
+In 1999, the NGO Center for Cultural Relations – Caucasian House was founded by the employees of the former budget agency, which, with the help of partners, donors and kindred souls, has since implemented various educational, social, research, cultural and environmental projects.

 Location and team